Alabama Wrongful Termination Laws

 - Family and medical leave.
 Although Alabama does not have its own family and medical leave law, Alabama employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
+This law requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for their own serious health conditions, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees on FMLA leave must be reinstated to the same position they previously held once their leave is over.
 For more information, see the articles at Nolo's FMLA page.

 What to Do Next

 If you think you were fired illegally, you should talk to an Alabama employment lawyer.
 A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
-A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.
+A lawyer can also explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.
 To learn more about Alabama employment law, contact the Alabama Department of Labor.